raveenaravindran/pramati/Training/ruby/ruby.md

 - **Global Variables** - Global variables are availiable across the class.The global variables are always preceded by the dollar sign ($).

 # Objects
--Objects are instances of the class.
+- Objects are instances of the class.
--Ruby uses new method to create an object.
+- Ruby uses new method to create an object.

 ``` obj = ClassName.new ```